EFFECT OF BLUE BLOCKING LENSES ON MELATONIN LEVELS IN HEALTHY MALES EXPOSED TO BLUE LIGHT IN THE EVENING

 Charles J. Woody, Argyris S. Zachariou, Christopher C. Woody, Danielle C. Marino, Sandra L. Weber

-Half of the subjects had significantly higher melatonin levels at hour 3 with the blue blocking lenses than with the clear lenses.
-Two of the subjects had greater melatonin levels at hour 3 when wearing the clear lenses and two subjects had similar levels with both the clear and blue blocking lenses.
+Half of the subjects had significantly higher melatonin levels at hour 3 with the blue-blocking lenses than with the clear lenses.
+Two of the subjects had greater melatonin levels at hour 3 when wearing clear lenses and two subjects had similar levels with both the clear and blue-blocking lenses.
 One subject had a markedly elevated level of melatonin at time zero on the day he wore clear lenses.
-In this individual, melatonin levels decreased during the evening he wore the clear lenses but increased during the evening he wore the blue blocking lenses.
+In this individual, melatonin levels decreased during the evening he wore clear lenses but increased during the evening he wore the blue-blocking lenses.

 We noted variation in the subjects tested.
 While most had very low melatonin levels at the start of the evening there were exceptions.
 Most of our subjects had rising melatonin levels throughout the evening that was greater with the blue-blocking lenses, but again, there was some variation.
 We need to further examine this process to identify the confounding variables involved.

 The data from this pilot study suggest that blue-blocking lenses may be useful in reducing the suppression of melatonin during exposure to blue light in the evening.